HabibMrad/Udacity_AIND_Projects/Solving Sudoku Using AI/Readme.md

-Now, in order to implement an agent,  we will code the  Board in Python .
-Then, we'll code the necessary functions to solve the Sudoku.
-We'll record the puzzles in two ways — as a string and as a dictionary.
+Now, in order to implement an agent,  I coded the  Board in Python .
+Then, I coded the necessary functions to solve the Sudoku.
+I  recorded the puzzles in two ways — as a string and as a dictionary.

-The string will consist of a concatenation of all the readings of the digits in the rows, taking the rows from top to bottom.
-If the puzzle is not solved, we can use a . as a placeholder for an empty box.
+The string consisted of a concatenation of all the readings of the digits in the rows, taking the rows from top to bottom.
+If the puzzle is not solved, I used a . as a placeholder for an empty box.

 For example, the unsolved puzzle at the above left will be written as: ..3.2.6..9..3.5..1..18.64....81.29..7.......8..67.82....26.95..8..2.3..9..5.1.3..